-We reported that, even if rare, post procedural rupture of fibrous stands can contribute to the mechanism of AR post balloon valvuloplasty.
-3D echo could be a valid technique for the identification of these structures and to help clinicians to understand AR mechanisms, even in children.
+We reported that, although rare, post-procedural rupture of fibrous stands can contribute to the mechanism of AR post-balloon valvuloplasty.
+3D echocardiography could be a valid technique to identify these structures and help clinicians understand AR mechanisms, even in children.